DevOps-MBSE/AaC/.github/pull_request_template.md

 - None

 # Checklist:

-- [ ] Updated documentation accordingly.
+- [ ] I updated project documentation to reflect my changes.
 - [ ] My changes generate no new warnings.
-- [ ] Have updated new and existing unit tests accordingly.
+- [ ] I updated new and existing unit tests to account for my changes.
-- [ ] Linked associated items to be closed.
+- [ ] I linked the associated item(s) to be closed.
-- [ ] Have you bumped the version if there will be a release?
+- [ ] I bumped the version.